Siegel-Lab/BioSmoother/README.md

 ## Quick Start

-:exclamation: If you want an in-detail explanation of installing Smoother and doing a handfull of first steps, [how about taking a tour](https://biosmoother.readthedocs.io/en/latest/Manual.html#taking-a-tour "take a tour") :bus:?
+:exclamation: If you want an in-detail explanation of installing Smoother and doing a handful of first steps, [how about taking a tour](https://biosmoother.readthedocs.io/en/latest/Manual.html#taking-a-tour "take a tour") :bus:?

 Otherwise, here is a brief set of instructions to get Smoother running: First, install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html "conda install page") on your machine if you don't have it already.